FowlerLab/visseq/README.md

   3) Median and EMD values for each variant and feature, as well as the Jupyter Notebooks (in folders LMNA and PTEN) that contain the analysis for the paper "Image-based, pooled phenotyping at nucleotide resolution reveals multidimensional, disease-specific variant effects" (BiorXiv link pending).

-Morphological profiles for both _LMNA_ and _PTEN_ variants can be further explored at visseq.gs.washington.edu.

-To download the input files needed for the Jupyter Notebooks, use this zenodo link: (pending)
+To download the input profiles/p-values/feature summary values/variant curation data needed to run Jupyter Notebooks, use this zenodo link: (pending).
+Then, run the Jupyter Notebooks to produce the paper figures for lamin A / PTEN portions of the paper (Figs 2-6).